 Any Interconnection Customer is allowed to develop its Generating Facilities in phases.
 A Phased Generating Facility is defined as a Generating Facility that is structured to be completed and to achieve Commercial Operation in two or more successive phases that are specified in a GIA, such that each phase comprises a portion of the total MW generation capacity of the entire Generating Facility.
 A Phased Generating Facility does not necessarily mean that each phase is a discrete Generating Unit that can be scheduled and bid into the CAISO’s markets.
 The Interconnection Customer must comply with the metering standards for each Phase of the Generating Facility in accordance with the BPM for Metering, and may obtain a separate Resource ID for each phase, if desired.
 Different Phases of a Phased Generating Facility may share a single transformer if the Parties agree.

-All Generating Facilities, whether a Phased Generating Facility or not, achieving Commercial Operation are subject to the Reliability Network Upgrades and Interconnection Facilities required for each phase being placed in service.
+All Generating Facilities, whether a Phased Generating Facility or not, achieving Commercial Operation are subject to the Reliability Network Upgrades (“RNU”) and Interconnection Facilities required for each phase being placed in service.
 Requests for phasing can be made in the Interconnection Request, Appendix B revisions to the Interconnection Request, or through an MMA request.
 As outlined in Section 6.5.2 of this BPM, whether the request involves moving the CODs of the Generating Facility phases so that they occur before or after the COD specified in the Interconnection Request for the overall Generating Facility, a review must be undertaken to ensure that other generating facilities are not negatively impacted by the requested phasing of the Generating Facility or by the construction schedule for Network Upgrades and Interconnection Facilities.

 A request for phasing after Appendix B is submitted between the Phase I and Phase II studies will be via the MMA.
 Similar to a modification request for COD extension, a request for phasing will not typically require a study.
 If the request is approved and the Generating Facility is then phased, the last phase must achieve commercial operation by the already approved COD specified for the entire Generating Facility.
 If the final phase of the Generating Facility is not going to achieve the currently approved COD (including any modifications allowed for through construction sequencing), then the Interconnection Customer must submit an MMA request for a new COD.
 A single MMA request can be submitted for both phasing and a COD extension if it is known that the Generating Facility is not going to achieve the currently approved COD at the time the MMA request for phasing is submitted and the delay in COD cannot be accommodated through construction sequencing.
 The phases and CODs, once determined, will be memorialized in the GIA.